 Upon our liquidation, the holders of our common stock will be entitled to receive pro rata our assets which are legally available for distribution, after payment of all debts and other liabilities and subject to the prior rights of any holders of preferred stock then outstanding.

 Listing

-We intend to apply to list our common stock on the Nasdaq Global Market under the trading symbol "CYCN."
+We have applied to have our common stock listed on the Nasdaq Global Market under the trading symbol "CYCN."

 Preferred Stock